The Nile Project at NC State LIVE

 NC State Stafford Commons

 This free outdoor festival will celebrate the culmination of the Nile Project residency at NC State LIVE.
-The family-friendly event will feature a closing concert by the Nile Project, an interactive mural with The Crafts Center and guest artist Dare Coulter, food from the Nile region, dance, world music, and more!
+The family-friendly event will feature a closing concert by the Nile Project, an interactive mural with the Crafts Center and guest artist Dare Coulter, Junk Jams with The Scrap Exchange, food from the Nile region, and more!
 For information about free parking, click here.

 Partner Events Inspired